-The attenuation impact caused by the buildings on the communication performance of LSGO is evaluated in three evaluation categories: packet delivery ratio, end-to-end delay, and overhead.
+The attenuation impact caused by the buildings on the communication performance of LSGO was evaluated in three evaluation categories: packet delivery ratio, end-to-end delay, and overhead.

 Figure \ref{fig:LSGO-PDR} shows the packet delivery ratio of the network simulator with and without using the obstacle shadowing loss propagation.